outtieTV/mod-dead-means-dead-hotfix/README.md

 # Dead Means Dead<br><sub>Creature Respawn Customization Module</sub>

 ## What is this?
 This module allows an AzerothCore server administrator to disable or customize creature respawn times in dungeons, raids, or in the world.
+I (outtieTV) hotfixed this module so that it compiles and I fixed the boss killing crash bug.

 ## Defaults
 By default, the module will disable respawns in dungeons and raids - "dead" means "**DEAD**". :skull: